-We expect to receive net proceeds from this offering of approximately US\$56.8 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, including all of the underwriting discounts and commissions of the selling shareholders.
-We will not receive any of the proceeds from the sale of ADSs by the selling shareholders.
+We estimate that we will receive net proceeds from this offering of approximately US\$50.5 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, including all of the underwriting discounts and commissions of the selling shareholders.
+These estimates are based upon an assumed initial offering price of US\$13.00 per ADS, the mid-point of the estimated range of the initial public offering price shown on the front cover page of this prospectus.
+A US\$1.00 change in the assumed initial public offering price of US\$13.00 per ADS would, in the case of an increase, increase and, in the case of a decrease, decrease the net proceeds of this offering by US\$4.2 million, under these assumptions.
+We will not receive any of the proceeds from the sale of ADSs by the selling shareholders